e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

 - Every nodes have container runtime installed. (container runtime such as docker or some other CR)

 ## Conponents in Master node
+- Contrainer runtime ( such as Docker )
 - etcd > is a key-value store. stores master and node information
 - kube-scheduler >
 - kube-apiserver >
 - kube controller manager >
 - Cloud controller manager >

+## Conponents in Worker node
+- Contrainer runtime ( such as Docker )
+- kubelet >
+- kube-proxy >